the-sohum/weather-app/README.md

 3. Coordinates go to **Open-Meteo Forecast** → returns current weather + 5-day forecast
 4. Data is rendered into the UI, background updates, particles spawn

-### Geolocation Flow
-1. User clicks the 📍 button
-2. Browser asks for location permission
-3. If granted, coordinates go to **BigDataCloud** for a city name, then to Open-Meteo for weather

 ### Weather Codes
 Open-Meteo uses **WMO standard codes** (e.g. `61` = slight rain, `95` = thunderstorm).
 The app maps all codes to labels, icon codes, and background conditions via a lookup object in `script.js`.